DocBot-Bangkit-2021/DocBotApp/README.md

 **Machine Learning:**

+DocBotApp is used to interact with users in predicting disease symptoms through image or form input.
+By applying TFLite from Machine Learning results using CameraX and Local Files.
+Use of Retrofit in accessing APIs from the Cloud.

 Building three kinds of models that include [covid detection](https://github.com/DocBot-Bangkit-2021/DocBot-MachineLearningModels/tree/main/Covid-19), [fruit and vegetable nutrition content](https://github.com/DocBot-Bangkit-2021/DocBot-MachineLearningModels/tree/main/FruitsVegetables), and [general disease detection](https://github.com/DocBot-Bangkit-2021/DocBot-MachineLearningModels/tree/main/Disease).
-Build process using *baseline experiment, early stopping, checkpoint*.
-Pre-trained model or transfer learning by *resnet152v2, densenet121, inceptionv3, mobilenetv2, vgg19*.
-The model was saved with *model.tflite* and chosen by the [best model](https://github.com/DocBot-Bangkit-2021/DocBot-MachineLearningModels/tree/main/best%20model) for deployment.

 **Case :**